y553546436/PolDet-JPF/index.md

 ## Systematic Bit-Flip Fault Injection and Exploration using Java PathFinder

 This is a Google Summber of Code ([GSoC](https://summerofcode.withgoogle.com)) project on extending the Java PathFinder project ([JPF](https://github.com/javapathfinder/jpf-core)).
 The project is done by Pu (Luke) Yi, under the supervison of Profs.
 Cyrille Artho and Pavel Parízek.
+The project code is publicly available at [this PR](https://github.com/y553546436/jpf-core/pull/10).

 ### Project Overview